urob/zmk-unicode/README.md

 This module adds a `unicode` behavior to ZMK.
 Some highlights:

-- Configurable input system with several preconfigured drivers
+- Add any code point to the keymap using `&uc` without prior definition
-- The input system can be switched at any time
+- Configurable input systems that can be switched while keyboard is in use
-- Optional shifted codepoints for unicode behavior instances

-**Important note:** The module is in active development and there might be breaking changes in the API!

 ## Usage